PyTree Node Registration

 • cls (type) – A Python type to treat as an internal pytree node.

-• flatten_func (callable) – A function to be used during flattening, taking an instance of cls and returning a triple or optionally a pair, with (1) an iterable for the children to be flattened recursively, and (2) some hashable auxiliary data to be stored in the treespec and to be passed to the unflatten_func, and (3) (optional) an iterable for the tree path entries to the corresponding children.
+• flatten_func (callable) – A function to be used during flattening, taking an instance of cls and returning a triple or optionally a pair, with (1) an iterable for the children to be flattened recursively, and (2) some hashable metadata to be stored in the treespec and to be passed to the unflatten_func, and (3) (optional) an iterable for the tree path entries to the corresponding children.
 If the entries are not provided or given by None, then range(len(children)) will be used.

 • path_entry_type (type, optional) – The type of the path entry to be used in the treespec. (default: AutoEntry)